ElinaFF/PICO/index.md

 6. Move inside `cd MeDIC` (command for linux)
 7. Install the dependencies `python -m pip install -r requirements.txt`

-If you have an error for ParmEd, pyscm or randomscm, it may be a C++ compilation problem (see here) return here to install, or update, Microsoft Visual C++.
+If you have an error for ParmEd, pyscm or randomscm, it may be a C++ compilation problem ([see here](https://answers.microsoft.com/en-us/windows/forum/all/microsoft-visual-c-140/6f0726e2-6c32-4719-9fe5-aa68b5ad8e6d)).
 {: .alert .alert-warning}

 8. Launch the Web interface `python main.py`